yash91989201/my-hashnode-blogs/clksk25nw000p09jn25xdelbi.md

 To configure these containers, we will use the docker-compose file, which is written in YAML.
 Within the docker-compose file, we list the components of our application as different services as well as their requirements.
 With this docker-compose file, we can effortlessly create instances or even tear down our ENTIRE application using just one simple command!
 Isn't that mind-blowing?! 🤯✨

-## But first ... what are yaml files?
+## ✔ But first ... what are YAML files? 📃

 YAML stands for "YAML Ain't Markup Language" (a recursive acronym 😅) and is a human-readable data serialization language, similar to XML and JSON.
 It enables the transfer of data between applications with different data structures and technologies.

 Serialization involves translating and converting data into a standard format, which can be stored or transmitted over a network.
 YAML is popular for writing configuration files in DevOps tools and applications due to its intuitive syntax.

-## Writing a docker-compose file. ✍️
+## ✔ Writing a docker-compose file. ✍️

 Let us now explore various configuration options in a Docker Compose file.